-These instructions include the installation and initial adjustment instructions of the Dual Action (Tilt-turn) windows.
+These instructions include the installation and initial adjustment instructions of the Limited Opening Dual Action (Turn-Tilt) windows.
 Read these instructions before starting any installation.

 Receiving, Handling, and Storage

 The proper receiving, handling and storage of windows is critical to the performance of the products throughout their service life.
 Abuse of the products during these processes will affect their operation and appearance.
 Even if the effects are not immediately noticed, they could surface later in the life of the product.
 The following are precautions that need to be followed.